Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Abstract

 \subsection{Estimates for the parabolic deterministic equation}

-The system for the $w_I$'s is a parabolic deterministic linear system of PDEs.
-Here we will obtain energy estimates for $w_I$ which will allows us to obtain the required a~priori bounds.
-The fact that we have a system instead of a single equation will not affect the estimate (just to have an idea, one could think that $w_I$ is independent of $I$).
+The system for the $w_I$'s is a parabolic deterministic linear system of partial differential equations.
+In this section we will obtain energy estimates for $w_I$ which will allow us to obtain the desired a~priori bounds.
+The fact that we have a system instead of a single equation will not affect the estimate (to have an idea of what the final parabolic estimate should be, one could think that~$w_I$ is independent of~$I$).